spacecloud-io/space-docs/content/security/jwt-based-authentication/custom-auth.md

 Space Cloud will consider a token to be valid based on the following criteria:

-- The token should get verified by any one of the secrets provided to Space Cloud.
+- The token should get verified by anyone of the secrets provided to Space Cloud.
 - If the token contains `exp` claim, then its value should be greater than the current time (in seconds since epoch).

 ### Rotating secrets